darktable-org/dtdocs/content/module-reference/processing-modules/exposure.md

 exposure (manual mode)
 : Increase (move to the right) or decrease (move to the left) the exposure value (EV).
-: The color-picker tool on the right sets the exposure such that the average of the selected region matches the target lightness defined in [spot exposure mapping](#spot-exposure-mapping) options.
+: The color picker tool on the right sets the exposure such that the average of the selected region matches the target lightness defined in [spot exposure mapping](#spot-exposure-mapping) options.

 clipping threshold (manual mode)
 : Define what percentage of bright values are to be clipped in the calculation of the _exposure_ and _black level correction_.
 Use the color picker to sample a portion of the image to be used for this calcuation.